Emmanuel-Ngari/cybersecurity-homelab/README.md

 ---

-## Learning Progress
+📈 Learning Progress

-Learning Area| Status
+Area| Status
-Cybersecurity Fundamentals| ✅
+Cybersecurity Fundamentals| ✅ Completed
-Networking Fundamentals| 🔄
+Networking Fundamentals| 🔄 In Progress
-Linux Administration| 🔄
+Linux Administration| 🔄 In Progress
-Windows Administration| 🔄
+Windows Administration| 🔄 In Progress
-Network Security| 🔄
+Network Security| 🔄 In Progress
-Blue Team / SOC| 🔄
+Blue Team / SOC| 🔄 In Progress
-Incident Response| 🔄
+Incident Response| 🔄 In Progress
-Offensive Security| 🔄
+Offensive Security| 🔄 In Progress
-Penetration Testing| 🔄
+Penetration Testing| 🔄 In Progress
-Advanced Security Operations| ⏳
+Advanced Security Operations| ⏳ Planned

-Legend:

-- ✅ Completed
-- 🔄 In Progress
-- ⏳ Upcoming

 ---

-## Disclaimer
+⚠️ Disclaimer

 All security testing documented in this repository is performed in an authorized laboratory environment that I control.

 No unauthorized systems, networks, accounts, or organizations are targeted.

+The offensive security activities documented here are intended strictly for education, defensive security development, and authorized testing.

 ---